iforgottoscam/Robot/README.md

 ✅-Task 3: Obstacle Avoidance: When the ev3 robot has encountered a wall it will move back and turn left or right and then resume driving forward.
 ❌-Task 4: Line Following:
 ❌-Task 5: Returning Home:
-✅-Task 6: Display and Sound: Displays distance in millimeters and detected colour on screen.
-Plays a custom beep sequence when the distance is 100mm.
+✅-Task 6: Display and Sound: Displays sensor values (distance, color) on the EV3 screen.
+Plays a custom beep sequence a task is completed.
 # Acknowledgements
 -Alex
 -Oscar